jadecobra/python_tdd_exercises/source/classes.rst

     class ClassWithPass:

-  the terminal shows IndentationError_ because I declared a class without adding any indented text
+  the terminal shows :py:exc:`IndentationError` because I declared a class without adding any indented text
 * I add the new error to the list of Exceptions_ encountered

   .. code-block:: python